Diamond & Silk Suggest Fox News Executives ‘Ordered a Hit’ on Them

 And while the duo insist none of their bizarre claims were conspiratorial, they invented a brand-new conspiracy theory that Fox News executives ordered up a “hit” on Diamond & Silk, via The Daily Beast, in retaliation for President Trump publicly criticizing the network.

-“Who in the hell ordered the hit?” the pair write, just asking questions.
+“Who in the hell ordered the hit?”
+Diamond writes, just asking questions.
 “Was this something that came from the top floor, the higher-ups, or was this bigger?
 This seemed to be bigger than we knew.”
 They point out that the day before The Daily Beast’s article on their ouster, “President Trump had tweeted his displeasure with Fox News and some of its personalities, hosts, and one of the board members.”

-“It makes you wonder if this was some type of retaliation against us, especially since it happened the next day,” they write.
+“It makes you wonder if this was some type of retaliation against us, especially since it happened the next day,” Diamond continues.
 “We understand that during an election year one of the tactics from the Left is to silence the voices making the most impact.
 We’re not saying that this is what Fox did, but it damn sure felt like it.”

 As the book seems to underscore, the sisters are more than ready to move on from Fox News.
 This past week, Diamond & Silk announced a new weekend show on Newsmax, and called upon Fox viewers to “ditch and switch” over to the rival pro-Trump cable channel.